Ayush22042004/Weather-Dashboard/README.md

 ## 👨‍💻 Author

-Built by a 21-year-old engineer as a full-featured weather application.
+Built by a 21-year-old engineering student as a full-featured weather application.

 **[GitHub](https://github.com/Ayush22042004) | [Portfolio](#)**